Welcome to Year 6

 Homework will be set each Friday and is due back in the following Thursday.
 Children will need to put their homework book into the designated homework box in their classroom.
-Homework will consist of one activity from the Topic home learning sheet, reading to an adult three times each week, timetables practice and weekly spellings.
+Homework will consist of one activity from the Topic home learning sheet, reading to an adult three times each week, timetables practice and weekly spellings using the school home learning websites: TTRS, Bug Club and Ed Shed.
 We ask that adults at home sign and date their child's reading record when they have been heard read.
 Children need to bring their reading book and RWI Log Book into school each day.
-For the Spring Term, your child will also be sent home with an additional piece of SATs revision homework.
-This will alternate weekly between Maths revision (focussing on either arithmetic or reasoning) and English revision of punctuation and grammar skills.
-These tasks will enable your child to revise skills that have been taught across Key Stage Two (Years 3 - 6) in preparation for the SATs tests in May 2022.
+Home learning will also be set on Seesaw every Friday.
+This will be a Maths, Reading or SPaG activity.

 home learning is set termly from the Britain at War home learning tasks in your child’s homework book and class pages.
 Children should choose one activity to complete each week.

 Britannica Kids – Norman Conquest